 - SERVING in leadership roles on important community issues.

 The League of California Community Foundations began as an informal statewide partnership of community foundations in 1994 when one in five Californians lived in an area with no community foundation.
 The League now has more than 30 member foundations with combined philanthropic assets of more than $30 billion and its members serve 95 percent of the state’s population.

-Thirty community foundations across California are members of LCCF.
-In 2017, member foundations stewarded over $22 billion in charitable assets and granted $2.1 billion to community-based organizations working across a wide range of focus areas.
-The rapid growth of community foundation assets and the increasing numbers of donors and grants are evidence that community foundations are succeeding in their mission to make their communities better places to live, work and play.
+Thirty-two community foundations across California are members of LCCF.
+In 2021, member foundations stewarded over $30 billion in charitable assets and granted $4.18 billion to community-based organizations working across a wide range of focus areas.